-If you love to entertain, your luxury home is sure to be a neighborhood favorite if you your entertaining spaces are well thought out.
+If you love to entertain, your luxury home is sure to be a neighborhood favorite if your entertaining spaces are well thought out.

-Designer fire pits, extravagant pools, and over-the-top saunas are all the rage and the sky’s the limit.
+Designer fire pits, extravagant pools, and over-the-top saunas are all the rage, and the sky’s the limit.

 When you are designing your luxury home, always be sure to consider your outdoor spaces.
 It starts with luxury outdoor seating, beautiful turf, and colorful landscape, but luxury goes beyond flowers and fauna.